kumarmuthu/PyThreadKiller/README.md

 # Thread killed successfully
 # Return value after killing the thread: None
 ```

+This file: `tests/UnittestPyThreadKiller.py` is integral to our `CI/CD` pipeline for automated testing.

 ### License:
 * This project is licensed under the MIT License - see the LICENSE file for details.